What is the Middle Management Academy?

 - Learn research-based strategies to contribute to supervisor and management success of behavioral healthcare organizations.

 Jeanne Supin, MA, has over 25 years in progressively increasing management and leadership experience in behavioral healthcare, as agency staff and, since 1998, as President and CEO of Watauga Consulting, Inc. Specific related experience includes change management of clinical, administrative, and operational functions within and across behavioral health organizations; mergers; redesign and improvement of functions; quality management redesign and implementation; leadership, management and workforce development.

 WHO SHOULD ATTEND THE MIDDLE MANAGEMENT ACADEMY?

 - Health care managers and supervisors who’ve recently stepped into management roles without formal training.

 - Experienced health care managers and supervisors who want to enhance their skills and contributions.

 - Social workers, psychologists, psychiatrists, therapists, nurses, clinicians, and administrative/oversight staff that are in the beginning, intermediate or advanced stage of a management-based role.

-The National Council can also organize a custom Middle Management Academy training for up to 30 participants, at location and dates of your choice and tailor the curriculum to your unique organizational needs.
+The National Council can also organize a custom Middle Management Academy training for up to 30 participants, at a location and date of your choice plus tailor the curriculum to your unique organizational needs.
 The custom training price offers significant savings.
 Ask us how we can bring a training to you.

 Take a look at this infographic to hear from past participants OR